Managing Sickness Absences Advice and assistance from Employment Solicitors in Manchester and London

 - Decide if these adjustments are considered reasonable and if you can make the adjustments

+As an employer, you will need to be wary if your employee is disabled.
 You must make sure to be particularly fair and transparent when dealing with an employee with a disability.
+If the employee is disabled, they may be protected by the Equality Act and you will need to take further steps to avoid an employment claim.
 If you are not considered to be fair you could face an unfair dismissal and a disability discrimination claim.

 Our employment solicitors can guide you through the process and help you make the decision that is fair and right for your business.